How to Choose a Survival Knife: Your Most Important Tool in an Emergency

 - Price: Around $90

-The Mora Garberg Carbon is a more heavy-duty option and has become my standard outdoor knife.
 Its full-tang construction provides excellent strength and reliability for demanding tasks such as batoning, chopping, and sustained use in harsh conditions.
-Carbon steel requires more care than stainless -- it is more prone to rust and should be wiped down and lightly oiled -- but it typically holds an edge longer and performs exceptionally well under hard use.
-For those willing to maintain it properly, the Garberg offers outstanding durability and performance.
+Carbon steel requires more care than stainless steel—it is more prone to rust and should be wiped down and lightly oiled—but it typically holds an edge longer and performs exceptionally well under hard use.

-A knife is not just another piece of gear -- it is a foundational tool that supports nearly every survival priority.
-While the market offers countless options, choosing the right knife does not require chasing trends, gimmicks, or high price tags.
-It requires only an honest assessment of how you plan to use the tool, your budget, under what conditions, and how reliably it will perform when things go wrong.
+While the market offers countless options, choosing the right survival knife does not require chasing trends, gimmicks, or high price tags.
+It requires an honest assessment of how you plan to use the tool, your budget, the conditions you may face, and how reliably the knife will perform when things go wrong.

 When it matters most, you’ll be glad you did.